-Bird feeders and baths are popular gathering spots for backyard birds, which is why it's so important to make sure they're in clean condition.
-When feeders are neglected, moldy seed, dried feces, and sick birds can easily spread pathogens and disease, and harm your birds.
+Bird feeders and baths are popular gathering spots for backyard birds, which is why it's so important to make sure they're in clean condition to avoid moldy seed, dried feces, and sick birds can easily spread pathogens and disease, and harm your birds.
 Nectar feeders especially need to be cleaned regularly to prevent fermentation.
 Follow these guidelines to keep your feeder setup spic and span.

 5. Keep your distance

 Whether you're watching a bluebird in your yard or focusing your camera on an owl in the woods, be respectful of the birds first.
-Keep a safe distance and look closely for sights of stress - if the bird has stopped foraging, sleeping, or moved away, you're too close!
+Keep a safe distance and look closely for signs of stress - if the bird has stopped foraging, sleeping, or moved away, you're too close!
 When birds are forced to fly, they use up valuable energy that should be spent migrating and breeding.
-Nesting birds are particularly vulnerable, as they might abandon their nests and leave their young unprotected from predators and the elements.
 Stay on trails and obey signs telling you to stay out of protected areas.

 6. Buy bird-friendly coffee

 Your daily cup of Joe could be helping or hurting birds, depending on where it's sourced from.
 Most coffee is grown in unsustainable monocultures under full sun.
 These plantations require vast amounts of water, fertilizers, and pesticides, and provide little habitat to native and wintering wildlife.
 Shade-grown, bird-friendly coffee is grown under the forest canopy, requiring fewer inputs and preserving habitat.
 Learn more and find bird-friendly retailers here.